alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-135/day-135-1-egw.md

 ---
-title: EGW Reading
+title: The Journey Around Edom PP 422-427d
-subtitle: The Journey Around Edom PP 422-427d
+subtitle: EGW Reading
 ---

-Chapter 38—The Journey Around Edom
+### Chapter 38—The Journey Around Edom

 This chapter is based on Numbers 20:14-29; 21:1-9.